Pak Chang-ok: Fall from power

-Pak formed an alliance with Choe Chang-ik and the Yanan Korean faction of the party to criticize Kim Il Sung in 1956, but was expelled following Kim's return from the Soviet Union.
-Pak died in 1960.
+Pak formed an alliance with Choe Chang-ik and the Yan'an Korean faction of the party to criticize Kim Il-sung in 1956, but was expelled following Kim's return from the Soviet Union.
+According to the CIA, the two felt emboldened to act by Khrushchev's criticism of personality cults, Kim's inability to resolve the post-war economic and food crisis and then wavering confidence in his rule from the general populace.
+Pak was later viciously denounced for his views on Party policies.
+He died in 1960.